 - G. Willow Wilson, comic book writer

-Marvel plans to roll out a series dedicated to She-Hulk and Elektra, two of its female superheroes, in 2014.
+Marvel plans to roll out a series dedicated to She-Hulk and Elektra, two of its female superheroes.